Selling a Trucking Company

 There are many California logistics and transportation businesses for sale.

 The NAICS 48-49 category covers a wide range of activities related to transportation and logistics.
-You can find more specific three to six-digit codes for things like air, rail, water, or truck transportation.
-There are codes for activities that support these different types of transportation and codes for activities like delivery, warehousing, and storage.
+You can find more specific three to six-digit codes for air, rail, water, or truck transportation.
+There are codes for activities that support these different types of transportation and for activities like delivery, warehousing, and storage.

 Below is a comprehensive list of transportation & logistics companies: